MENU

 • Soti-Khola onwards: Expect basic lodge accommodation with rooms shared by two people (twin rooms) as per the standard package price.
 Single rooms might be available at an additional cost, depending on availability.
 Rooms are generally small but clean and comfortable.

-• Sleeping bags: It’s recommended to bring your own sleeping bag for comfort, warmth, and hygiene.
+• Sleeping bags: It’s recommended to bring your sleeping bag for comfort, warmth, and hygiene.

 • Sanitation: Most lodges offer shared bathrooms and toilets.
 Hot showers might be available for an extra fee.